dgrobani/py3-canvaslms-api/README.md

 # py3_canvaslmi_api
-Python implementation of a REST API wrapper for Instructure's Canvas LMS with real-world examples of use
+Python implementation of a REST API wrapper for Instructure's Canvas LMS with real-world examples of use.

 Simplifies tasks and reporting involving assignments, courses, enrollments, outcomes, roles, subaccounts, and users.